derivativeoflog7/nx-offline-layouts/README.md

 - *ResidentMenu*: home menu without online applets (NSO, News, eShop, virtual game cards)

 # Usage
-Create a theme (for example using (https://themezer.net/create/switch/theme)[Themezer]), then install on your Switch with your homebrew of choice (for example (https://github.com/exelix11/SwitchThemeInjector/)[NxThemeInstaller]) and reboot
+Create a theme (for example using [Themezer](https://themezer.net/create/switch/theme)) uploading the corresponding layout, then install on your Switch with your homebrew of choice (for example [NxThemeInstaller](https://github.com/exelix11/SwitchThemeInjector/)) and reboot